-Kandi Burruss On Anger Management: ‘I Will Cuss Your Ass Out’ After Porsha Williams Drama
+Kandi Burruss On Anger Management: ‘I Will Cuss Your A** Out’ After Porsha Williams Drama

 — DallasBlack.com (@DallasBlackcom) January 14, 2017

 It sounds like Burruss wanted to provoke Williams to see if the anger management classes had really helped.
-But when she walked out of the dinner, it sounds like Kandi felt that her point was justified – the classes hadn’t helped.
+But when she walked out of the dinner, it seems Kandi felt that her point was justified — the classes hadn’t helped.
 Of course, it didn’t help that Kenya Moore kept egging her on and getting into an argument with her.
 Things will only get worse between Kandi Burruss and Williams when Williams starts talking about the threesome rumors between her and Kandi, as Burruss and her husband supposedly proposed a threesome with her.

 What do you think of Kandi Burruss’ comments about Kenya Moore and Porsha’s drama?
-Are you surprised that she was so pushy with Williams’ anger management issues, and do you think she was trying to test her limits?
+Are you surprised that she was so pushy with Williams’ anger management issues?
+Do you think she was trying to test her limits?